jsoprych/flexdata/README.md

 FlexData
-FlexData is a lightweight, modular TypeScript-based Web Component suite for managing JSON data in a master-detail interface.
-It includes a sortable, paginated, and filterable data grid (<csv-grid>), a detail view for selected rows (<detail-view>), and a control panel for actions like exporting and column toggling (<control-panel>).
-Built with esbuild for bundling and served via PHP's built-in server, it uses Shadow DOM for style encapsulation and a centralized StateManager for reactive state updates.
-The components feature a modern, customizable design with a default Helvetica-based theme, fully configurable via CSS custom properties for flexible styling.
+FlexData is a lightweight, modular TypeScript-based Web Component for displaying JSON data in a sortable, paginated, and filterable grid (<csv-grid>).
+Built with esbuild for bundling and served via PHP's built-in server, it uses Shadow DOM for style encapsulation and a modern, customizable design with a default Helvetica-based theme, fully configurable via CSS custom properties.
 Prerequisites

 Node.js (for esbuild and TypeScript)